-Major Changes Proposed to The ASAM Criteria 4th Edition
+Summary of Major Changes to The ASAM Criteria 4th Edition

-In March 2021, ASAM released a survey seeking comments on what is working well in the implementation of The ASAM Criteria, what barriers or challenges exist, and what can be improved in the next edition.
-The editors carefully analyzed this feedback, which, along with their knowledge of evolving systems of care, research advances, and clinical experiences with The ASAM Criteria, informed the framework of major changes proposed here.
-These proposed changes were released for public comment from December 2021 to February 2022.
-The feedback received will be considered in establishing the updated framework.
+In March 2021, ASAM released a survey on what is working well in the implementation of The ASAM Criteria and what could be improved in the next edition.
+The feedback received, along with the editors’ knowledge and clinical experiences, informed the framework of proposed major changes to the fourth edition.

 *Identifying questions have been removed from the feedback responses shared here in an effort for anonymity.

 Ayman M. Fareed, MD, DFAPA

 Edward James III, DSW, MSW, ACSW, LMSW, MPM